-Specify a system file or portable file's name, a data set name (see Section 6.7 [Datasets], page 30), or a file handle name (see Section 6.9 [File Handles], page 42).
-The dictionary in the file will be read, but it will not replace the active dataset's dictionary.
-The file's data will not be read.
+The FROM clause is mandatory.
+Use it to specify a system file or portable file's name in single quotes, a data set name (see Section 6.7 [Datasets], page 29), or a file handle name (see Section 6.9 [File Handles], page 41).
+The dictionary in the file is be read, but it does not replace the active dataset's dictionary.
+The file's data is not read.

 Only variables with names that exist in both the active dataset and the system file are considered.
-Variables with the same name but different types (numeric, string) will cause an error message.
-Otherwise, the system file variables' attributes will replace those in their matching active dataset variables:
+Variables with the same name but different types (numeric, string) cause an error message.
+Otherwise, the system file variables' attributes replace those in their matching active dataset variables:

-- If a system file variable has a variable label, then it will replace the variable label of the active dataset variable.
-If the system file variable does not have a variable label, then the active dataset variable's variable label, if any, will be retained. - If the system file variable has custom attributes (see Section 11.15 [VARIABLE AT-TRIBUTE], page 108), then those attributes replace the active dataset variable's custom attributes.
-If the system file variable does not have custom attributes, then the active dataset variable's custom attributes, if any, will be retained. - If the active dataset variable is numeric or short string, then value labels and missing values, if any, will be copied to the active dataset variable.
-If the system file variable does not have value labels or missing values, then those in the active dataset variable, if any, will not be disturbed.
+- If a system file variable has a variable label, then it replaces the variable label of the active dataset variable.
+If the system file variable does not have a variable label, then the active dataset variable's variable label, if any, is retained. - If the system file variable has custom attributes (see Section 11.15 [VARIABLE ATTRIBUTE], page 103), then those attributes replace the active dataset variable's custom attributes.
+If the system file variable does not have custom attributes, then the active dataset variable's custom attributes, if any, is retained. - If the active dataset variable is numeric or short string, then value labels and missing values, if any, are copied to the active dataset variable.
+If the system file variable does not have value labels or missing values, then those in the active dataset variable, if any, are not disturbed.